joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 Catching and checking redirects in WordPress works like the HTTP halting mentioned above.
 We'll throw an exception containing the data we need, catch that in the test, and take a look.

-The function we'll test here is a redirection based on the existence of a valid URL parameter.
+The function we'll test here is a redirection based on the existence of a valid URL parameter:

 ```php
 // wp-test-plugin.php